haleykahn14/leetcode-slack-bot/README.md

 ## ORIGINAL AUTHOR
 > The original code used to create this bot can be found at: https://github.com/RodEsp/daily-leetcode-bot
 > The original author of the code is @RodEsp.
+This code was modified to work with the Slack app.

 ## Getting Started
 > To run this bot you must have [Node.js](https://nodejs.org/) installed.